jmichellec/quora-nl-scraper/README.md

 # Quora NL Scraper
-Scrape questions and answers from Quora NL, which is formatted differently than regular Quora.
-Code adaptation from https://github.com/sdhanendra/quora-scraper.
+Scrape questions and answers from Quora NL, which is formatted differently than English Quora.
+This code is an adaptation of the English version from: https://github.com/sdhanendra/quora-scraper.

 `topic_list.txt`: text file with topics on each newline, of which each word of the topic needs to be lowercased and joined by '%20' as substitute for space.
 For example: 'mark%20rutte'<br />